 Houses, churches, etc.

 This is a list of the addresses, with occasional commentary, and the estimated date(s) of construction in brackets.
-All feature in the map above and the photo slideshow below:
+All feature in the map above:

 Kirche am Steinhof (Baumgartner Höhe 1) (1907): A Jugendstil masterpiece located at the top of the grounds of a psychiatric medical institution.
 The golden dome is a city icon and quite took my breath away when I first saw it peeking between the trees.
 Also known as the Leopoldskirche or Otto Wagner church.